tomcom-de/tomcom.plone.traverseuid/README.md

 With this browser you can traverse an object by uid.
-It's pretty the same live resolveuid but the object is traversed, so you are not loosing the form paramter.
+It's pretty the same live resolveuid but the object is traversed, so you are not losing the form paramter.

 Examples: